-This chapter describes the contributions of many key players to the field of epidemiology.
-Individuals were presented who helped shape the discipline as we know it toady.
-Pioneers in the area of epidemiology introduced germ theory, the microscope, vaccination, study designs, sources and modes of disease transmission, and the importance of monitoring and evaluating health-related states or events.
+This chapter describes the contributions of many key players to the field of epidemiology who sought to explain illness, injury, and death from an observational, scientific perspective.
+Individuals were presented who helped shape the discipline as we know it today.
+These individuals were physicians, statisticians, engineers, sociologists, chemists, and more.
+Pioneers in the area of epidemiology introduced germ theory, the microscope, vaccination, study designs, evaluation methods, sources and modes of disease transmission, and the importance of monitoring and evaluating health-related states or events.